Important Information - Updated 16th April 2019

 Any road junction or roundabout can constitute a hazard in a race.
 You will often be approaching much faster than drivers expect of a cyclist, which can lead to errors of judgement on their part.
 Be ready for this.
 Care is particularly necessary at slip roads joining and leaving dual carriageways and other major roads, due to the long period when a cyclist can be between two lanes of merging traffic or exposed to vehicles leaving the main carriageway at high speed.

-If you have an accident during a race, no matter how minor it may seem, you are required to report it to the time keeper(s) as soon as possible.
+If you have an accident during the event, no matter how minor it may seem, you are required to report it to the time keeper(s) as soon as possible.